 Owner, co-founder, and COO of Chargebacks911

 Before you leave, you might want to check your alarm system and door/window sensitivity levels are in good shape, and that your environmental sensors are working.
 You might also want to think about informing your security company of your travels and delegating tasks or check-ins to a trusted neighbor or family member.
 Making sure your water, heating/cooling systems are working properly and unplugging appliances before you leave will help reduce the risk of fire or leaks and help you save money on electricity.
-If you’re concerned about leaks during your getaway, shut the water off (or maybe just the water hookup for the refrigerator).
+If you’re concerned about leaks during your getaway, shut the water off (or maybe just the water hookup for the refrigerator) and consider randomized lighting schedules to simulate occupancy.

-Property damage, including theft, accounted for the majority of claims filed in 2017, according to the Insurance Information Institute (III).
-Performing a home inventory prior to any losses or damage will help you not only keep tabs on what you lost and what it’s worth, but also make filing an insurance claim much easier.
+Property damage, including theft, still accounts for a large share of homeowners insurance claims, according to the Insurance Information Institute (III).
+Performing a home inventory before any losses will help you keep tabs on what you own and what it’s worth, and make filing an insurance claim much easier.
+Free checklists from the NAIC and Triple‑I can help you document items, serial numbers, and receipts.
 “If your home is broken into while you are on vacation, or living away for awhile, your insurance company will want this documentation when you file a claim to get properly reimbursed,” John Bodrozic, co-founder of HomeZada, told us in a statement.